Why a Good Credit Score Pays Off. Literally.

 Some millennials have been spooked by the financial crisis and are choosing to steer clear of credit cards entirely.
 I understand that reluctance, but this is actually a colossal mistake, and can seriously impact millennials’ financial prospects.
 Lenders want to see that borrowers can handle credit cards before taking on bigger debts, like a mortgage or auto loan.
 And building a good credit score takes time.
 For that reason, it’s a good idea to start working on it long before you’re ready to buy a home.

 The actual formula for coming up with your 3-digit credit score is a little complicated, but you don’t need to worry about how it’s calculated.
 The most important thing to know is how to maintain and improve it.
-Here are a few tips that most people are unaware of:
+Here are some tips that most people are unaware of:

 - It’s better to pay the full balance on a credit card rather than the minimum balance.
 Why?
 Your credit utilization will be higher if you only pay the minimum, and high utilization can adversely affect your credit score.